awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 ##### PostgreSQL Version 9\.3\.x Extensions Supported on Amazon RDS<a name="PostgreSQL.Concepts.General.FeatureSupport.Extensions.93x"></a>

 **Note**
 Amazon RDS for PostgreSQL has deprecated PostgreSQL version 9\.3\.x\.
 We strongly recommend that you upgrade to a major version, preferably version 9\.6\.x or 10\.x\.
-See [Upgrading the PostgreSQL DB Engine](USER_UpgradeDBInstance.PostgreSQL.md)\.
+See [Upgrading the PostgreSQL DB Engine for Amazon RDS](USER_UpgradeDBInstance.PostgreSQL.md)\.

 The following table shows PostgreSQL extensions for PostgreSQL version 9\.3\.x that are currently supported by PostgreSQL on Amazon RDS\.
 "N/A" indicates that the extension is not available for that PostgreSQL version\.
 For more information on PostgreSQL extensions, see [Packaging Related Objects into an Extension](https://www.postgresql.org/docs/9.6/static/extend-extensions.html)\.